-We asked our research participants to identify the biggest mistakes top-level sponsors made during major changes.
+We asked participants in our 2018 Best Practices study to identify the biggest mistakes top-level sponsors made during major changes.
 Here’s what they told us:

 The disappearing sponsor was cited as the most common sponsor mistake.
-Participants felt that, too often, sponsors would attend the opening kickoff or send out the announcement email and then never be heard from or seen again.
+Participants felt that too often, sponsors would attend the opening kickoff or send out the announcement email and then never be heard from nor seen again.
 Participants called this “launch and leave.”
 Sponsors would then move on to the next initiative without realizing the benefits of the original change.

 An active and visible sponsor must remain active and visible throughout the life of the project.
-That means not acting as a figure-head for the change (do not announce the change and walk away) but rather continuing to attend project-wide trainings and meetings and vocally supporting the change, both in these meetings and in your daily interactions with employees.
+This means not acting as a figurehead for the change (do not announce the change and walk away), but rather, continuing to attend project-wide trainings and meetings and vocally supporting the change, both in these meetings and in your daily interactions with employees.

 Participants stated that sponsors made incorrect assumptions about the degree of impact a change would have on employees.
 Sponsors underestimated the time and resources needed to conduct change management.
 Many sponsors believed that all that was required to get people to adopt the change was telling employees that the change was going to happen.